-Kronos is a leading global producer and marketer of value-added titanium dioxide pigments ("TiO2"), which are used for imparting whiteness, brightness opacity to a diverse range of customer and end-use applications markets, including coatings, plastics, paper and other industrial and consumer "quality-oflife" products.
+Chemicals Kronos is a leading global producer and marketer of value-added titanium dioxide Kronos Worldwide, Inc. pigments ("TiO2"), which are used for imparting whiteness, brightness and opacity to a diverse range of customer applications and end-use markets, including coatings, plastics, paper and other industrial and consumer "quality-of-life" products.
 Kronos has production facilities in Europe and North America.
-Sales of TiO2 represent about 90% of Kronos' total sales in 2004, with sales of other products that are complementary to Kronos' TiO2 business comprising the remainder.

-CompX is a leading manufacturer of precision ball bearing slides, security products and ergonomic computer support systems used in office furniture, computer-related applications and a variety of other industries.
-CompX has production facilities in North America and Asia.
+Sales of TiO2 represent about 90% of Kronos' total sales in 2004, with sales of other products that are complementary to Kronos' business comprising the remainder.
+TiO2 CompX is a leading manufacturer of Component Products CompX International Inc. precision ball bearing slides, security products and ergonomic computer support systems used in office furniture, computer-related applications and a and Asia.

-Waste Control Specialists owns operates a facility in West Texas for the processing, treatment, storage disposal of hazardous, toxic and certain types of low-level and mixed low-level wastes.
-Waste radioactive Specialists is seeking additional regulatory authorizations to expand its treatment, storage and disposal capabilities for low-level and mixed lowlevel radioactive wastes.
+Waste Management Waste Control Specialists LLC Waste Control Specialists LLC Waste Control Specialists owns and operates a facility in West Texas for the processing, treatment, storage and disposal of hazardous, toxic and certain types of low-level and mixed low-level radioactive wastes.
+Waste Control Specialists is seeking additional regulatory authorizations to expand its treatment, storage and disposal capabilities for low-level and mixed

-Titanium Metals Corporation ("TIMET") is a leading global producer of titanium sponge, melted products (ingot and slab) and mill products for commercial and military aerospace, industrial and other markets, including new applications for titanium in the automotive and other emerging markets.
+Titanium Metals Titanium Metals Corporation Titanium Metals Corporation ("TIMET") is a leading global producer of titanium sponge, melted products (ingot and slab) and mill products for commercial and military aerospace, industrial and other markets, including new applications for titanium in the automotive and other emerging markets.
 TIMET is the only producer with major production facilities in both the U.S. and Europe, the world's principal markets for titanium consumption.